tiwarysharad66/StudyNotion/README.md

 2. Open a new terminal and navigate to the `client` directory: `cd client`
 3. Start the React development server: `npm start`

-Access the application in your browser at `http://localhost:3000`.